Home » Blog » How to Plan a Budget Trip to Sikkim with Family: With Pro Money Saving Tips

 Yak Rides

 A visit to Nathula Pass wouldn’t be complete without experiencing a yak ride.
 Yaks, with their shaggy fur and sturdy build, are well-suited to the high-altitude terrain.
-Riding one of these majestic animals adds a touch of adventure and authenticity to your Nathula Pass experience.
+Riding one of these yaks added an adventurous and authentic touch to our experience at Nathula Pass.

 Baba Harbhajan Singh Temple